wp-plugins/jm-avail-booking/readme.txt

 Integration with the plugin ContactForm7 supports a booking form. (screenshot 7) This is achieved by adding the shortcode [booking] to the form part of the ContactForm7 settings (screenshot 8) and the shortcode [booking]  to the message body (screenshot 9) .
 The short code [booking] in the form part of contactform7 insert the -SELECT ROOM- field.
 It also stores the booking info in the database at send.
 In the message it includes the selection.

+The name of the check in field must be start_date e.g [date* start_date] and the name of the check out field must be end_date e.g. [date* end_date]

+To set a fixed value instead of drop down in the contact form replace <p>Apartments[booking] </p> with [booking room_name].
+The room_name may not contain spaces and comma's

 Import/Export